djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

 Reshaping is a powerful tool in data science and machine learning.
 Here are some practical applications and considerations:

-1. **Data Preparation**: Reshape data to fit the input requirements of machine learning models, such as converting 2D image data into a single vector.
+1. **Data Preparation** involves reshaping data to meet the input requirements of machine learning models, such as converting 2D image data into a single vector.
-2. **Batch Processing**: Organize data into batches for efficient processing and training.
+2. **Batch Processing** organizes data into batches to enable efficient processing and training in machine learning tasks.
-3. **Data Augmentation**: Transform images and other data formats for augmentation techniques.
+3. **Data Augmentation** entails transforming images or other data formats to apply augmentation techniques, enhancing the dataset.
-4. **Memory Management**: Be mindful of how reshaping impacts memory usage, especially when dealing with large datasets.
+4. **Memory Management** requires attention to how reshaping affects memory usage, particularly with large datasets.
 Using views (like `reshape`) can be more memory-efficient compared to creating copies (like `flatten`).

 ### Reshape Examples and Edge Cases